jeanc18rlos/dental-vip-cms/src/pages/en/thank-you.md

   placeholder: View more
   body: |
     <p class="dv-text-feat">
-      On the forefront of equipment and digital processes!
+      On the forefront of equipments and digital processes!
     </p>
   action: false
 - link: "/profesionales/"